-In such cases, investigating bodies will go through company accounts and correspondence to ascertain any involvement, which can be both damaging to a company’s or individual’s reputation, as well as being extremely stressful.
+In such cases, investigating bodies will go through company accounts and correspondence to ascertain any involvement, which can be both damaging to a company’s and/or individual’s reputation, as well as being extremely stressful.

-Duncan Lewis' Crime Department has been recognised as a Top Tier and recommended criminal defence practice by Chambers & Partners UK 2019 and The Legal 500 2019 Edition for its General Crime and White Collar Fraud Work.
+Duncan Lewis' Crime department has been recognised as a Top Tier and recommended criminal defence practice by Chambers and Partners and The Legal 500 edition for its General Crime and Fraud work.

-Duncan Lewis fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system – and the ability to assemble compelling evidence and documentation in boiler room fraud cases.
+Our fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system and the ability to assemble compelling evidence and documentation in boiler room fraud cases.

-Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.
+Our lawyers are able to represent clients at police stations, Magistrates’ Courts, Crown Courts, and the Court of Appeal.
+The team also includes highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

-There are Duncan Lewis offices nationwide across England and Wales – and a fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on fraud charges.
+There are Duncan Lewis offices across England and Wales and our fraud lawyers can usually reach a client at a police station or court within 45 minutes to advise on fraud charges.

-We aim for the best possible outcome for clients facing boiler room fraud charges – call Duncan Lewis during office hours on 0333 772 0409 for expert legal advice on all fraud charges.
+We aim for the best possible outcome for clients facing boiler room fraud charges – call us during office hours on 0333 772 0409 for expert legal advice on all fraud charges.

 For 24/7 help at a police station, call the Duncan Lewis Emergency Hotline on 0333 772 0607.

-Duncan Lewis advises clients who are facing investment fraud allegations involving boiler room scams – or who may be interviewed in relation to boiler room scams – to contact us as soon as possible.
+We advise clients who are facing investment fraud allegations involving boiler room scams, or who may be interviewed in relation to boiler room scams, to contact us as soon as possible.

-Duncan Lewis fraud solicitors can advise even before a charge for boiler room fraud is brought – and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.
+Our fraud solicitors can advise even before a charge for boiler room fraud is brought, and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HMRC.

-In cases where a client may not be eligible for Legal Aid, Duncan Lewis fraud solicitors offer competitively-priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.
+In cases where a client may not be eligible for Legal Aid, we offer competitively priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.

-In some criminal cases, after the event insurance may be an option and Duncan Lewis will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.
+In some criminal cases, ‘after the event’ (ATE) insurance may be an option and our lawyers will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.